NU-CUCIS/CrossPropertyTL/README.md

 # CrossPropertyTL

-This repository contains the code for performing cross-property deep transfer learning framework to predict materials properties using elemental fraction (EF), physical attribute (PA) or extracted features as the model input.
+This repository contains the code for performing cross-property deep transfer learning to predict materials properties using elemental fractions (EF), physical attributes (PA) or extracted features as the model input.
 The code provides the following functions:

-* Train a ElemNet model with a customized dataset.
+* Train a ElemNet model on a given dataset.
-* Use a pre-trained ElemNet model to perform transfer learning on customized dataset.
+* Use a pre-trained ElemNet model to perform transfer learning on a given target dataset.
-* Predict material properties of new compound with a pre-trained ElemNet model.
+* Predict material properties of new compounds with a pre-trained ElemNet model.

 It is recommended to train large dataset (e.g. OQMD, MP) from scratch (SC) and small datasets (DFT-computed or experimental datasets) using transfer learning methods.

-Please look at the following paper to read about the details of the cross-property deep transfer learning framework:
+Please look at the Nature Communications 2021 paper (reference below) for details of the cross-property deep transfer learning framework.

-Cross-property deep transfer learning framework for enhanced predictive analytics on small materials data

 ## Installation Requirements

 The basic requirement for using the files are a Python 3.6.3 Jupyter environment with the packages listed in `requirements.txt`.
 It is advisable to create an virtual environment with the correct dependencies.

 The work related experiments was performed on Linux Fedora 7.9 Maipo.
-The code should be able to work on other Operating Systems as well but it has not been tested else where.
+The code should be able to work on other Operating Systems as well but it has not been tested elsewhere.

 ## Source Files